ewaldmire/ascender/docs/docsite/rst/userguide/projects.rst

    single: Galaxy support

-At the end of a Project update, climber searches for a file called ``requirements.yml`` in the ``roles`` directory, located at ``<project-top-level-directory>/roles/requirements.yml``.
+At the end of a Project update, ascender searches for a file called ``requirements.yml`` in the ``roles`` directory, located at ``<project-top-level-directory>/roles/requirements.yml``.
 If this file is found, the following command automatically runs:

 ::